Coronavirus (COVID-19) and Pregnancy: Q&A with Columbia Ob/Gyn Physicians

 Are there additional risks of COVID-19 infection in the pregnant population?

 There is only limited information on the effects of COVID-19 on pregnant women and their babies due to a small number of cases.
 Pregnant women experience changes in their bodies that may increase their risk of some viral infections, but it’s not known where COVID-19 is among them.
+Pregnant women have been shown to potentially carry the virus while not having symptoms, so we have recommended that women wear masks when coming to deliver their babies.

 At this time, there is no data to suggest increased risk of congenital malformations in pregnant women who get COVID-19.
 There are some reports of increased risk of premature deliveries, but this appears to be due to increased need for emergency premature deliveries to assist maternal treatment, and not due to increased risk of preterm labor.